IBBoard/cawbird/README.md

  - `gst-libav-1.0` (disable via --disable-video, default enabled)
  - `gspell-1 >= 1.2` (for spellchecking, disable via --disable-spellcheck, default enabled)

-Note that the above packages are just rough estimations, the actual package names on your distribution may vary.
+Note that the above packages are just rough estimations, the actual package names on your distribution may vary and may require additional repositories (e.g. RPMFusion in Fedora, or Packman in openSUSE)

 If you pass `--disable-video` to the configure script, you don't need any gstreamer dependency but won't be able to view any videos.